Quickstart Guide

 2.3 Setting up the contributor config

-To contribute data, you will need to put the lab id and huggingface token you received after registration in config/contributor_config.yaml.
+To contribute data, you will need to put the lab id and huggingface token you received after registration in configs/contributor_config.yaml.
 Please make sure that you use the exact provided lab id (including capitalization) otherwise you cannot access the lab-specific repository.

 3. Data recording and annotation